cinghie/wordpress-starter-pack/wp-content/plugins/yith-infinite-scrolling/README.txt

 * English

-If you can't find this plugin in your language and want to translate it, use the dedicated tool at [Translating WordPress] (https://translate.wordpress.org/locale/it/default/wp-plugins/yith-infinite-scrolling "Translating WordPress").
+If you can't find this plugin in your language and want to translate it, use the dedicated tool at [Translating WordPress](https://translate.wordpress.org/locale/it/default/wp-plugins/yith-infinite-scrolling "Translating WordPress").
-Or, if you have created your own language pack, or have an update for an existing one, you can send it as an email attachment from our [Contacts page] (http://yithemes.com/contact/ "Your Inspiration Themes") and we will bundle into YITH Infinite Scrolling.
+Or, if you have created your own language pack, or have an update for an existing one, you can send it as an email attachment from our [Contacts page](http://yithemes.com/contact/ "Your Inspiration Themes") and we will bundle into YITH Infinite Scrolling.

 == Upgrade notice ==